How to Use the Low Back Pain Program eBook

 Do I need to keep prior exercises/levels as I progress?

-No. If you have devoted sufficient time and effort to each exercise, you should no longer feel the need to continue them.
-There may be some you will want to return to as they provide an added benefit specific to you.
+No. If you have devoted sufficient time and effort to each exercise, you should no longer feel the need to continue performing them.
+There may be some you will want to return to as they can provide an added benefit specific to you.
 You can custom select if you so choose to.

 The idea is to become so accustomed to each one that they are now second nature.
 You should be automatically performing some of them along with your everyday activities.
 This is how you will (and should) protect your back daily and naturally.

 The last level – The Maintenance Exercises are what is only required to continue daily.
-Many are designed to do automatically as you go about your day.
+Many are designed to use automatically as you go about your day.
 In time, you should find yourself performing only 2-3 per day very easily and quickly.

 The first three levels (limited/progressive/challenging) are temporary.
 The Maintenance level is daily until only as needed.

 For A Typical Exercise Routine, Here Is What You Can Do:

 - Deep Squat Rest (as directed) – 1-2 min, 3x/day – morning, afternoon, before bed.

 - Kneeling Bow Rest – 1-2 min, 3x/day – also morning, afternoon and before bed.